RichardYan6626/Pdf-QA/README.md

 ## Get started
 1. Upload a PDF file on the main page.
-2. Navigate to the Question Answering page to ask questions about the PDF
+2. Navigate to the Question Answering page and ask questions about the PDF
 3. View your chat history

 ## Tips: You can upload multiple files and view chat history for each file.
-However, the QA is only for the latest file to have a smaller vectorstore.
+However, the QA is only for the latest file to have a smaller vectorstore for faster retrieval.

 ## Update Thoughts:
 ###